>>PHOTOS: WSU classes resume during coronavirus pandemic

-Only 5 percent of classes overall require face-to-face work, he said, and those are mostly clinical.
+Only five percent of classes overall require face-to-face work, and those are mostly clinical, he said.

 When the pandemic first began to make itself truly felt in the United States in mid- to late-March, most universities quickly moved to online instruction only.

 Sydney Hendricks, 21, is a Wright State junior who hasn’t been to campus yet but plans to visit soon.

 Online classes have been somewhat tricky so far, she has found.
 As of Sunday night, class schedules had not been posted online, leaving her wondering when to log on for online study.
 Class schedules were listed online Monday morning, however, Hendricks said.

 “We’re kind of playing it by ear,” she said.